-In LuaTEX, these two types are merged into one, somewhat larger structure called a glyph\node.
-Besides having the old character, font, and component fields, and the new special fields like 'attr' (see section 7.1.2.12), these nodes also contain:

-- A subtype, split into four main types:
+In LuaTEX, these two types are merged into one, somewhat larger structure called a glyph nodes.
+Besides having the old character, font, and component fields there are a few more, like 'attr' that we will see in section 8.1.2.12, these nodes also contain a subtype, that codes four main types and two additional ghost types.
+For ligatures, multiple bits can be set at the same time (in case of a single-glyph word).

-- character, for characters to be hyphenated: the lowest bit (bit 0) is set to 1.

-- glyph, for specific font glyphs: the lowest bit (bit 0) is not set.

-- ligature, for ligatures (bit 1 is set)

-- ghost, for 'ghost objects' (bit 2 is set)
+- character, for characters to be hyphenated: the lowest bit (bit 0) is set to 1. - glyph, for specific font glyphs: the lowest bit (bit 0) is not set. - ligature, for constructed ligatures bit 1 is set - ghost, for so called 'ghost objects' bit 2 is set - left, for ligatures created from a left word boundary and for ghosts created from \leftghost bit 3 gets set - right, for ligatures created from a right word boundary and for ghosts created from \rightghost bit 4 is set